FortiShield/tradescope/docs/rest-api.md

-# REST API & FreqUI
+# REST API & TradeUI

-## FreqUI
+## TradeUI

-Tradescope provides a builtin webserver, which can serve [FreqUI](https://github.com/tradescope/frequi), the tradescope UI.
+Tradescope provides a builtin webserver, which can serve [TradeUI](https://github.com/khulnasoft-lab/tradeui), the tradescope UI.

 By default, the UI is not included in the installation (except for docker images), and must be installed explicitly with `tradescope install-ui`.
-This same command can also be used to update freqUI, should there be a new release.
+This same command can also be used to update tradeUI, should there be a new release.

 Once the bot is started in trade / dry-run mode (with `tradescope trade`) - the UI will be available under the configured port below (usually `http://127.0.0.1:8080`).

 !!!
 Note "developers"
-    Developers should not use this method, but instead use the method described in the [freqUI repository](https://github.com/tradescope/frequi) to get the source-code of freqUI.
+    Developers should not use this method, but instead use the method described in the [tradeUI repository](https://github.com/khulnasoft-lab/tradeui) to get the source-code of tradeUI.

 ## Configuration